Issues sometimes escalate, and mediation can be a helpful step toward resolution. Below are a couple of resources to assist in the process.

 Whether you are a student, faculty member, or staff, the Office of the University Ombudsperson offers a confidential place to discuss both academic and nonacademic concerns including, administrative issues, workplace issues, or any concern that may relate to Michigan State University students.
 We also interpret and explain university policies and procedures.
 Here, you can speak freely because the Office of the University Ombudsperson offers an environment where you can talk with a confidential and impartial resource about a complaint, conflict or problem.
 We are not part of any formal University process.
 We do not take sides in disputes.
 We operate independently of the University.

-Visit the Ombuds site
+Visit the University Communications site